saf-dmitry/taskpaper-mode/README.md

 The span of the emphasis is limited to a single item.
 Arbitrary character-level inline emphasis is supported although not encouraged.
 Emphasis and strong emphasis can be nested.

-You can hide the markup delimiters by configuring user option `taskpaper-hide-markup`.
+You can hide the markup delimiters by configuring the user option `taskpaper-hide-markup`.
 The underlying buffer content remains unchanged, but asterisks and underscores as emphasis markers will be hidden.
 Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).

-If you often use the asterisk or underscore in a different context, you can disable the interpretation of these characters by configuring user option `taskpaper-use-inline-emphasis`.
+If you often use the asterisk or underscore in a different context, you can disable the interpretation of these characters by configuring the user option `taskpaper-use-inline-emphasis`.

 ## Sorting